-- Step: 1.
-A Payee generates a new Request to Pay (or updates an existing Request to Pay), which is then sent to the Payer. - Step: 2.
-A Payee has the option to provide additional information for the Payer.
-This could take the form of a hyperlink to related information stored elsewhere or an attached document for example. - Step: 3.
-The Payer receives the Request to Pay through their preferred channel. - Step: 4.
-The Payer reviews additional information related to the received request if the Payee has provided this. - Step: 5.
-The Payer responds to the Request to Pay, at which point they have a number of options for payment; pay all, pay partial, request payment extension, decline or contact Payee. - Step: 6.
-The Payer selects the payment method they want to utilise from the payment options supported by the Payee and their PSP.
-The Payer can set the amount that they want to pay for a single instalment. - Step: 7.
-The Payer initiates payment. - Step: 8.
-The Payer can block a Payee from sending requests to them.
-The Payee will be notified, and any future requests will not be received by the Payer (unless they choose to unblock the Payee). - Step: 9.
-The Payee receives a notification with the Payer's response. - Step: 10.
-Once the payment period is complete, the Payee updates Payer's billing account based on the information that has been received and any relevant back-office processes.
+- Step 1: A payee generates a new Request to Pay (or updates an existing Request to Pay), which is then sent to the payer. - Step 2: A payee has the option to provide additional information for the payer.
+This could take the form of a hyperlink to related information stored elsewhere or an attached document for example. - Step 3: The payer receives the Request to Pay through their preferred channel. - Step 4: The payer reviews additional information related to the received request if the payee has provided this - Step 5: The payer responds to the Request to Pay, at which point they have a number of options for payment; pay all, pay partial, request payment extension, decline or contact payee. - Step 6: The payer selects the payment method they want to utilise from the payment options supported by the payee and their PSP.
+The payer can set the amount that they want to pay for a single instalment. - Step 7: The payer initiates payment. - Step 8: The payer can block a payee from sending requests to them.
+The payee will be notified, and any future requests will not be received by the payer (unless they choose to unblock the payee). - Step 9: The payee receives a notification with the payer's response. - Step 10: Once the payment period is complete, the payee updates the payer's billing account based on the information that has been received and any relevant back-office processes.